American Society of Plastic Surgeons

 • Latissimus dorsi flap technique: A surgical technique that uses muscle, fat and skin tunneled under the skin and tissue of a woman's back to the reconstructed breast and remains attached to its donor site, leaving blood supply intact.

-• Light therapy: (Intense Pulsed Light) Pulses of light that can be used to treat discoloration and texture changes of the skin.
+• Light therapy: Pulses of light that can be used to treat discoloration and texture changes of the skin.
+A common example would be intense pulsed light (IPL) therapy.

 • Lipoplasty: Another term for liposuction.